XavierFontane/cleaning_data_project/CodeBook.md

 #Data Files

 Features
-  --> UCI HAR Dataset/train/X_train.txt
+*  UCI HAR Dataset/train/X_train.txt

-  --> UCI HAR Dataset/test/X_test.txt
+*  UCI HAR Dataset/test/X_test.txt

 Activity Data
-  --> UCI HAR Dataset/train/Y_train.txt
+*  UCI HAR Dataset/train/Y_train.txt

-  --> UCI HAR Dataset/test/y_test.txt
+*  UCI HAR Dataset/test/y_test.txt

 Subject Files
-  --> UCI HAR Dataset/train/subject_train.txt
+*  UCI HAR Dataset/train/subject_train.txt

-  --> UCI HAR Dataset/test/subject_test.txt
+*  UCI HAR Dataset/test/subject_test.txt

 #Variables
-*subject --> data frame with Subject Data
+*  subject --> data frame with Subject Data
-*activity --> data frame with Activity Data
+*  activity --> data frame with Activity Data
-*features --> data frame with Features
+*  features --> data frame with Features
-*data1 --> data frame with the data from subject, activity and features *data2 --> data frame with the measurements on the mean and standard deviation for each measurement *data3 --> final data frame with tidy data *selected_names --> character list with Names of the Features *activity_labels --> data frame with the labels for different activities
+*  data1 --> data frame with the data from subject, activity and features
+*  data2 --> data frame with the measurements on the mean and standard deviation for each measurement
+*  data3 --> final data frame with tidy data
+*  selected_names --> character list with Names of the Features
+*  activity_labels --> data frame with the labels for different activities

-*Merges test data and trainning data to data1 *Indentifies the mean and std columns to data2
+*  Merges test data and trainning data to data1
+*  Indentifies the mean and std columns to data2
-*Uses selected_names to extract the measurements on the mean and standard deviation for each measurement *Uses activity_labels to name labels of activity *Final data frame data3 looks like
+*  Uses selected_names to extract the measurements on the mean and standard deviation for each measurement
+*  Uses activity_labels to name labels of activity
+*  Final data frame data3 looks like

 >head(data3[, 1:3], n=5)
 >    subject activity timeBodyAccelerometer-mean()-X